ReneSaenz/KubernetesNotes/Readme.md

 Every Kubernetes Node runs at least:

-* Kubelet, a process responsible for communication between the Kubernetes Master and the Nodes;
-it manages the Pods and the containers running on a machine.
+* The kubelet process - the orchestrator of containers on each host in the Kubernetes cluster — it starts and stops containers, configures pod mounts, and other low-level, essential tasks.
 * A container runtime responsible for pulling the container image from a registry, unpacking the container, and running the application.